Skip to main content

 Wichita Falls, Texas · FDIC Cert #22373

-American National Bank&Trust is an FDIC-insured bank (Certificate #22373) with $2.2B in total assets and $1.9B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for American National Bank&Trust, an FDIC-insured bank (Certificate #22373) with $2.2B in total assets and $1.9B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Wichita Falls, Texas, the bank maintains a Tier 1 capital ratio of 12.20% (Well-Capitalized) and a nonperforming loan ratio of 1.27%.
-BankHealthData assigns a composite Health Grade of B (67/100).
+BankHealthData assigns a composite Health Grade of B (67/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 American National Bank&Trust (FDIC cert 22373) is a mid-sized bank with $2.2B in total assets and $1.9B in deposits, based in Wichita Falls, Texas.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.